 Transit Function – As described in 3GPP TS 23.228 [Ref 1], a Transit Function is an element that determines where to route a session based on an analysis of the destination address.
 This includes routing to destinations in other IMS networks or the PSTN.
 In the context of the emergency calling, the Transit Function will be used to support multimedia callbacks.

-SIP RPH Signing Call Flows for Emergency Calling
+Call Flows

-SIP RPH Signing Call Flow for Emergency Originations
+Emergency (9-1-1) Originations

 This call flow description is based on the reference architecture illustrated in Figure 5-1.